-In Burkina Faso, Thor is in a joint venture with Barrick where it holds a 49% interest in two contiguous gold permits, Bongui and Legue, covering an area of 233 km2, and a 49% interest in the Ouere gold permit, covering an area of approximately 241 km2.
+In Burkina Faso, Thor is in a joint venture with Barrick where Thor holds a 49% interest in two contiguous gold permits, Bongui and Legue, covering an area of 233 km2, and a 49% interest in the Ouere gold permit, covering an area of approximately 241 km2.
 These three Burkina Faso permits comprise the Central Houndé Project, located within the Houndé belt, 260 km southwest of the capital Ouagadougou, in western Burkina Faso.
 The Central Houndé Project is being advanced through a Farm-out Agreement with Barrick who can earn up to an 80% interest in the project.
-Barrick has previously has met the minimum spending requirement for the Phase 1 Earn-in, and as a result, as at June 30, 2020, has a 51% interest in the Central Houndé Project.
+Barrick has previously met the minimum spending requirement for the Phase 1 Earn-in, and as a result, as at September 30, 2020, has a 51% interest in the Central Houndé Project.

 On June 12, 2020, the Company announced the undertaking of a private placement to raise up to US\$10 million through the issue of new common shares.
-The private placement closed with institutional investors subsequent to the reporting date on July 13, 2020 raising a total of US\$9.97 million.
-Refer to subsequent events for further detail.
-The Board is satisfied that, including the private placement, the Group has sufficient financial resources to meet its commitments for the next twelve months.
+The private placement closed with institutional investors subsequent to the reporting date on July 13, 2020, raising a total of US\$9.97 million.